omarreis/vsop2013/gravityIntegration/NeptuneDiscovery/README.md

 in 1846 its longitude must be closer to 1871 position, say 1/8 into the new orbit.
 They knew Uranus was already about 1/4 into the new orbit.
 That hinted to the estimated position of the suspect.

 We now know that Neptune revolution period is 60189 Earth days.
 Period between the 2 planet meetings (closest point) is 62594 Earth days.

+If we look again at the first chart, we see that Uranus accelerated between 1800 and 1820 as it approached Neptune (negative longitude change), before the opposition.

 As for the mass of the new planet, it should be large enough to affect Uranus so much.
 In fact Neptune is larger than Uranus, at 17.5 x the mass of Earth.